vertical landscaping trends

 As they climb and produce delicious pods, beans make excellent choices for vertical planting.

-Vertical gardening beans
+vertical gardening beans

 Nasturtiums